gramos/rails21-book-es/text/06_ActionView/06_text_helper.markdown

 	excerpt('This is an example', 'an', 5)
 	# => "…s is an examp…"

 Pero había un problema.
 Si cuentas, vas a notar que el método retorna 6 caracteres y no 5.
-Esto era un bug y fue corregido.
+Esto era un bug y se corrigió.
 Mira el ejemplo de la salida correcta de este método:

 	excerpt('This is an example', 'an', 5)
 	# => "…s is an exam…"